arunumd/PIDController/readme.md

 Need a block diagram showing the basic design of the system (A PID controller block in a control loop)

 Change the name of the 'computeGain()' to 'computeControllerOutput()' to be logically correct

+## Notes (by Part 1 Team Members)

+In light of the suggestions made by Part 2 team members, an additional data member called "sumOfErrors" was incorporated as part of the class PidController.
+The same has been updated in the UML Class Diagram.

 ## Overview